 The #WeAreTheBlackCap protest kicked off with two of London's most recognized Queens shouting down a megaphone.
 "I wouldn't be Titti La Camp if it weren't for this place," yelled Titti, "I feel like a part of me has been ripped out."

 "If it wasn't for this place, for The Meth Lab, and the Familyyy Fierce [drag collective], I would still be closeted and hating myself.
 I love this place," a protestor named Lexie gushed, having traveled down from Cambridge for the afternoon.

 "I don't want to walk into a bar and be touched up, or for men to make assumptions of me.
 I want to have fun, and this was a wonderful creative space I felt safe in."

 Back in the crowd Zia, who was channelling Budapest charity shop realness in a second hand wedding dress, made clear this wasn't just about the Cap.
 "I'm concerned about gentrification in London," he told me, "and the disappearance of queer culture in the city."

-I chatted to Mel Howes, who'd been a regular at the pub for close to 40 years.
-"I started coming here when I was 15, when all this still had to be behind closed doors, I was brought up here, growing up it was the best place in the world."
+I also chatted with Mel Howes, who had been a regular at the pub for close to 40 years.
+"I started coming here when I was 15, when all this still had to be behind closed doors.
+I was brought up here, growing up.
+It was the best place in the world."

 I asked if, many years down the line, she still needed somewhere to run to when it all got too much.
 "Yeah, of course.
 People still get attacked, get battered, hear homophobic remarks, wherever you are.
-I'm 52, but when I walk down the street my neighbours still say to each other, 'oh, that's the fucking lesbian, don't talk to her.'
+I'm 52, but when I walk down the street my neighbors still say to each other, 'Oh, that's the fucking lesbian, don't talk to her.'
 Honestly."

 Richard Rock, who has lived opposite the Cap for the past 35 years, wasn't looking forward to saying goodbye either.
 "This place is important to people like me, people met their first lovers here, or came out when it was so difficult."